 How to Establish a GPO BAC

-In order for a Department agency/bureau/region/office to obtain a GPO BAC a SF-1 will need to be submitted with the following information:
+In order for a Department agency/bureau/region/office to obtain a GPO BAC the GPO Form 4046 will need to be submitted with the following information:

-- Full mailing address of the agency/bureau requesting the BAC, including the zip code
+- Name of Requestor, Department or Agency name, Bureau/Office and full mailing address of the agency/bureau requesting the BAC, including the zip code, contact numbers, and email.

 - For an IPAC BAC an Agency Location Code (ALC) should be furnished.
 This can be acquired from your finance or budget office.

-- For a deposit account please note in the "additional information" field on the SF-1 how you wish to fund this account once established.
-(If funding via IPAC BAC transfer, please include an ALC.
-If funding via check, please include a check payable to the Public Printer.)
+- For a deposit account please note in the "additional information" field on the 4046 how you wish to fund this account once established.
+(If funding via IPAC BAC transfer, please include an ALC.)

 *If you need further guidance, please see these instructions.

 After completing the form 4046, e-mail or fax it to your bureau’s Printing Officer for review and approval.
 After approval the Printing Officer will make the official request to the proper GPO office for issuing a new GPO BAC.
 Once the new GPO BAC is established, GPO Commercial Billing will contact the agency/bureau within 3 business days with the information to begin using the new GPO BAC for their printing needs.